LEDswarm/firmware/docs/README.md

 # What's this?

-This project provides firmware code for game controllers, enabling them to drive LEDs, read sensor data and interact with their environment using the network.
+Firmware code for ESP32-based LEDswarm controllers.

-More specifically, this repository contains a Rust project which uses `esp-idf` to implement firmware for ESP32 controller boards, like the Xiao ESP32-C3 used in internal testing.
-The RMT module of the boards is used to efficiently drive a NeoPixel Jewel with seven RGBW LEDs (SK6812).
+This software enables controllers to drive LEDs, read sensor data and interact with their environment. [`esp-idf`](https://github.com/esp-rs/esp-idf-hal) is used to compile the firmware with [`std`](https://doc.rust-lang.org/std/) support for ESP32 controller boards, like the [Xiao ESP32-C3](https://wiki.seeedstudio.com/XIAO_ESP32C3_Getting_Started/) used in internal testing.
+The RMT module serves as an efficient way to drive a NeoPixel Jewel with seven RGBW LEDs (SK6812).
 An ADXL343 accelerometer and a 128x64 OLED display are attached to the I2C bus to read data and provide visual feedback.

 Firmware code for controllers in the ESP32 ecosystem based on `esp-idf`.